Federal judge blocks Indiana ‘abortion reversal’ law

-INDIANAPOLIS (AP) — A federal judge on Wednesday blocked a new Indiana law that would require doctors to tell women undergoing drug-induced abortions about a disputed treatment for potentially stopping the abortion process.
+INDIANAPOLIS (AP) — A federal judge on Wednesday blocked an Indiana law that would require doctors to tell women undergoing drug-induced abortions about a disputed treatment for potentially stopping the abortion process.

 The ruling came just before the so-called abortion reversal law adopted by Indiana’s Republican-dominated Legislature was to take effect Thursday.
 The temporary injunction issued by U.S. District Judge James Patrick Hanlon in Indianapolis puts the law on hold while the lawsuit challenging it makes its way through court.

-Republican legislators argued the requirement would ensure that a woman had information about halting a medication-induced abortion if she changes her mind after taking the first of the two drugs used in the procedure and takes another drug instead.
+Republican legislators argued the requirement would ensure that a woman had information about halting a medication-induced abortion if she changes her mind.
 GOP Gov. Eric Holcomb signed it into law in April.

-Six states already have similar requirements in place, while such laws in North Dakota, Oklahoma and Tennessee have been blocked by legal challenges, according to the Guttmacher Institute, a research group that supports abortion rights.
+Six states — Arkansas, Idaho, Kentucky, Nebraska, South Dakota and Utah — have similar requirements in place, while laws in North Dakota, Oklahoma and Tennessee have been blocked by legal challenges, according to the Guttmacher Institute, a research group that supports abortion rights.
+A similar law is set to take effect in July in West Virginia.

+The Indiana attorney general’s office, which is defending the law, didn’t immediately reply to a request for comment Wednesday.
+The office has argued that the Legislature was acting to protect “fetal life and women’s health.”

 “No other healthcare providers are required to inform their patients about experimental medical interventions, the safety and efficacy of which are wholly unsupported by reliable scientific evidence, and no other patients are required to receive such information as a condition of treatment,” the lawsuit said.

-Hanlon, who became a federal judge in 2018 after being nominated by then-President Donald Trump, issued the ruling after holding a June 21 hearing.

-Dr. George Delgado, a San Diego-area physician who is a founder of the Abortion Pill Reversal group, testified before Hanlon that the treatment is safe and cited “50 to 75 successful reversals” he’s overseen directly.
+Hanlon issued the ruling after holding a June 21 hearing, where Dr. George Delgado, a San Diego-area physician who is a founder of the Abortion Pill Reversal group, testified that the treatment is safe.
+He cited “50 to 75 successful reversals” he’s overseen directly.

-The Indiana attorney general’s office argued that the Legislature was acting to protect “fetal life and women’s health.”
+Hanlon wrote that Indiana officials had the option to include information about the reversal process on a state health department website, which abortion clinics must already tell patients about.

 Medication abortions accounted for 44% of the roughly 7,600 abortions performed in Indiana in 2019, according to the state health department’s most recent statistics.